visciang/telegram/README.md

 ### Webhook

 This mode interface with the telegram servers via a webhook, best for production use.
+The app is meant to be served over HTTP, a reverse proxy should be plance in front of it, facing the public network over HTTPS.
 Refer to the `Telegram.Webhook` module docs for more info.

 ## Dispatch model